marcoancona/DeepExplain/README.md

 DeepExplain: attribution methods for Deep Learning
 ===
 DeepExplain provides a unified framework for state-of-the-art gradient *and* perturbation-based attribution methods.
-It can be used by practitioners to better undertand the behavior of existing models, as well as by researches for benchmarking.
+It can be used by researchers and practitioners for better undertanding the behavior of existing models, as well for benchmarking other attribution methods.

 It supports **Tensorflow** as well as **Keras** with Tensorflow backend.
 Support for PyTorch is planned.